melezhik/swat/intro.md

 Well, as it expected request to GET /restricted/zone returns 403 status code.
 The solution is quite obvious - we need to gets logged in before doing this request.
 Ok, we already have login action successfuly tested before, This is POST /login route.
 But could we reuse it?
 Defenitely!

+# Conclusion

+As you can see a few lines of perl code were dropped here, as most of things have been done without coding at all.
+Swat is designed to be as simple as possible, yet allowing you bring desired complexity if you realy need this - follow [swat](https://github.com/melezhik/swat/) documentation to get more on generators, validators, check expressions and outher powerful swat features "borrowed" from [outthentic](https://github.com/melezhik/outthentic-dsl) DSL.

+Fun testing with swat!

+Alexey Melezhik --  the author of swat.